 Charlotte is a popular destination for visitors, and it’s not hard to see why.
 With a booming uptown scene and plenty of things to do across various neighborhoods, the Queen City is a great beginning to your trip.

-First up is showcasing your adventurous side at the U.S. National Whitewater Center, which offers everything from mountain biking to zip lining to hiking to climbing over a 1,100-acre outdoor playground.
+First up is showcasing your adventurous side at the U.S. National Whitewater Center, which offers everything from mountain biking to zip lining to hiking to climbing over a 1,300-acre outdoor playground.
 Of course, not to be missed is the whitewater rafting itself, including Class II, III and IV rapids.
-Grab lunch at River’s Edge Bar & Grill and make sure to sit on the patio that overlooks the river for an incredible view.
+Grab lunch at River’s Edge and make sure to sit on the patio that overlooks the river for an incredible view.

 Once your distillery time is done, head to Uptown Charlotte, where a wealth of options awaits.
-You can continue enjoying craft cocktails by visiting The Punch Room, where renowned mixologist Bob Peters’ concoctions are like none other, as well as the speakeasy-style atmosphere of The Cellar at Duckworth’s.
+You can continue enjoying craft cocktails by visiting Merchant & Trade, a chic rooftop bar and restaurant above the Kimpton Tryon Park.
+Or order a smoked whiskey sour in a speakeasy-style atmosphere at The Cellar at Duckworth’s.
 Charlotte is also home to the NASCAR Hall of Fame, where you can find out more about the bootleggers of yore in addition to learning the history of the motorsport.
-Plus, see the Carolina Panthers play at Bank of America Stadium from September to January, and the Charlotte Hornets at the Spectrum Center October through April.
+Plus, see the Carolina Panthers (NFL), Charlotte FC (MLS), Charlotte Hornets (NBA) and Charlotte Knights (MiLB) all play at various times throughout the year in Uptown.

 Day 2: Come for the ’Shine, Stay for the ’Cue

-Call Family Distillery bears the name of one of the most famous bootleggers of the moonshine running era – Willie Clay Call, who was dubbed “The Uncatchable” by federal agents.
-Thankfully, you can now easily get your hands on one of Call’s several moonshines the distillery offers, including Apple Pie, Cherry and the original 101 Proof Sour Mash Moonshine.
-Schedule a tour ($5, samples included) to get an up-close look at “The Bull,” which, at 2,100 gallons, is the largest steam-injection still in the state.
+Call Family Distillers bears the name of one of the most famous bootleggers of the moonshine running era – Willie Clay Call, who was dubbed “The Uncatchable” by federal agents.
+Thankfully, you can now easily get your hands on one of Call’s moonshines the distillery offers, including Apple Pie, Cherry, Strawberry and the original 101 proof Uncatchable Sour Mash Moonshine.

-You can’t venture through North Carolina without tasting barbecue, and Wilkesboro has two great offerings in Tipton’s and Brushy Mountain Smokehouse.
+You can’t venture through North Carolina without tasting barbecue, and Wilkesboro has a great offering in Pa Paw's Bar-B-Que Restaurant.
 After a satisfying meal, it’s time to ride the White Lightning – the traditional moonshine at Copper Barrel Distillery, which puts a unique spin on its product by selling ’shine in bottles styled similar to milk jugs.
-Copper Barrel also has put out moonshine flavored with cherries, blackberries and strawberries, which you can sample in the adjacent bar following your tour.
+Copper Barrel also has put out moonshine flavored with cherries, blueberries and strawberries, which you can sample in the adjacent bar following your tour.

 On your way out of Wilkesboro, make it a point to visit Moravian Falls to take in the majesty of a 35-foot waterfall.
-Many of the apples used for moonshine produced in Wilkes County were picked in nearby orchards, such as Perry Lowe, which offers fresh fruit and produce you can pick up for your short trek up the mountain to Blowing Rock.
+Plus, many of the apples used for moonshine produced in Wilkes County were picked in nearby orchards, such as Perry Lowe, which offers fresh fruit and produce seasonally for your short trek to Blowing Rock.